fluxcd/flux/docs/guides/provide-own-ssh-key.md

    (default: `flux-git-deploy`), set the `--k8s-secret-name` flag to the name of your secret (i.e. `--k8s-secret-name=foo`).

-{{% alert %}}
+> ⚠ Note:
-The SSH key must be configured to have R/W access to the repository.
-More specifically, the SSH key must be able to create and update tags.
-E.g. in Gitlab, that means it requires `Maintainer` permissions.
-The `Developer` permission can create tags, but not update them.
+> The SSH key must be configured to have R/W access to the
-{{% /alert %}}
+> repository.
+More specifically, the SSH key must be able to create
+> and update tags.
+E.g. in Gitlab, that means it requires `Maintainer`
+> permissions.
+The `Developer` permission can create tags, but not
+> update them.